7.1. Testing

 The workflow file doc_test.yml runs multiple test environments.
 This includes:

-• tox -e docsbuildcheck: Testing of correct documentation building while not permitting warning
+• tox -e docsbuildcheck: Testing of correct documentation building while not permitting warnings

 • tox -e doctest: Testing of most documentation code examples (using doctest)